akshay2sumit/ai-driven-multitenant-cms/docs/llm-handoff/current-state.md

   - Email: `admin@example.com`
   - Password: `admin123`

-## Phase 6 - Final State
+## Project Completion Status
+- [x] Phase 1-19: All completed and closed
-- [x] Basic authentication implemented
+- [x] Governance framework: Complete
-- [x] CMS Pages CRUD operations
+- [x] Documentation taxonomy: Complete
-- [x] Path-based multi-tenancy
+- [x] Implementation guardrails: Complete
-- [x] Documentation audit completed
+- [x] Testing strategy: Complete
-- [x] Deployment reality documented
+- [x] System capabilities: Documented
+- [ ] Phase 20: Not started
+- [ ] Implementation: Not started (guardrails define allowed activities)
+- [ ] Production deployment: Not ready

 ## Important Notes
-- This version is for local development only
+- This version represents design and documentation completion through Phase 19
-- No production deployment is supported
+- No implementation beyond basic CMS foundation exists
+- All governance requirements are satisfied
-- No future development is planned
+- All documentation is synchronized and consistent
-5. AI integration planning
-6. Testing framework setup

-## Architectural Intent
-Architectural intent is defined in docs/architecture/architectural-intent.md and is authoritative.
+- Next phase (Phase 20) has not started and is not implied